 - 1. Be a junior or senior - 2.
-Apply to CVCC - 3.
-Demonstrate college readiness (satisfied through VPT placement testing or alternatives) - 4.
+Apply to CVCC / University of Lynchburg and meet entrance criteria - 3.
+Demonstrate college readiness (satisfied through VPT placement testing for CVCC admission) - 4.
 Submit a parent/guardian permission form - 5.
-Have permission of LCS - Meet all prerequisite requirements for each dual enrollment course for which enrollment is sought
+Have permission of LCS - 6.
+Meet all prerequisite requirements for each dual enrollment course for which enrollment is sought

-The costs for tuition and the required textbooks for dual enrollment courses will remain the responsibility of the school division.
-However, there is a \$75 fee for a course withdrawal.
-Also be aware that timelines for withdrawing from a course are different for DE courses.
+The costs for tuition and the required textbooks for dual enrollment courses taught at the high school, Central Virginia Governor's School, and the Governor's STEM Academy will remain the responsibility of the school division.
+However, there is a \$75 fee for a course withdrawal if the CVCC drop date has passed.
+This payment is due to the school division within two weeks of dropping the class.
+Checks should be made payable to LCS and sent to the curriculum and instruction department.
+Please be aware that timelines for withdrawing from a course are different for DE courses.
 See Section III for more information on dual enrollment options.